filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

 For more information about syncing and snapshots, [see the Chain management section](./chain.md).

-We recommend waiting until the syncing process has completed, which should be relatively fast when using pruned snapshots:
+We recommend waiting until the syncing process has completed, which should be relatively fast when using trusted state snapshot imports:

 ```sh
 lotus sync wait